Referee1536/discord-rp-tutorial/README.md

 ### Download Code and Customize
 Yes, the fun part!
 Now, we get to the customization of your status, so that you can show it off and your friends will wonder how your status looks so good.

 First, download my code above.
 Don't worry, you don't need any special programs or need years of programming experience to do this.
-Once downloaded, follow these steps:
+Once downloaded, right click on the folder -> Extract All..., and click Extract.
+Then, follow these steps:
 1) Navigate to the dowloaded code and open the index.js file.
 - For beginners, right click on index.js -> Open With -> Choose Another App -> Other Options -> More apps -> Notepad.
 - For the programmers out there, you can open this with the app of your choice, such as Visual Studio Code.